Hardwood flooring is by far the most popular flooring material for dining rooms.

 Looks fabulous: Hardwood works in any interior design style and actually looks spectacular.
 The only reason it’s not used to such a high degree in other rooms is that sometimes another flooring type is more beneficial such as carpeting in bedrooms and perhaps a more “durable” floor for bathrooms and kitchens that can withstand more water and spill.

 Relatively easy to clean: These days with a decent finish, hardwood can withstand spills and liquid which are easy to clean up on a dining room floor (where spills are bound to happen).
-You don’t want to let liquid sit there for days, but a few minutes isn’t a big deal at all.
+You don’t want to let the liquid sit there for days, but a few minutes isn’t a big deal at all.

 Able to add an area rug (which looks great): With an area rug you get the best of both worlds.
 You can add warmth, softness and sound reduction without going full carpet.
 In fact, as you’ll see above, many dining rooms in our gallery have area rugs sitting on hardwood flooring.